-The information between the <A and tags denotes the link as external, and identifies the following for the system: the asset containing the URL and the hyperlinked text.
+The information between the $\langle A \rangle$ and $\langle /A \rangle$ tags denotes the link as external, identifies the asset containing the URL, and displays the hyperlinked text.

-You can edit the link text only.
+To ensure that the link functions properly, edit the hyperlink text only.
 Do not edit any other part of the string unless you are an experienced programmer or designer.